Paul Hogan (American football)

 Paul Timothy Hogan (September 5, 1898 – August 13, 1976) was a professional football player for the Akron Pros, Canton Bulldogs, New York Giants, Frankford Yellow Jackets and the Chicago Cardinals.
 He played football at Washington & Jefferson College, Notre Dame, University of Detroit Mercy, and Niagara University.
-He played in the National Football League from 1924 through the 1927 season.
+He played in the National Football League (NFL) from 1924 through the 1927 season.
 Hogan won the 1926 NFL championship with the Yellow Jackets.
 After playing in the NFL, Paul joined the independent Ironton Tanks in 1927.
-In an 18-0 victory over Jim Thorpe and the Portsmouth Shoe-Steels, Hogan ran a punt back for a touchdown in the second quarter.
+In an 18–0 victory over Jim Thorpe and the Portsmouth Shoe-Steels, Hogan ran a punt back for a touchdown in the second quarter.